 This is now Hollandaise Sauce.
 If you just want Hollandaise, taste and adjust the lemon and Salt.

 The reduction is what separate Hollandaise Sauce from Béarnaise.
 The reduction is a blend of shallots, herbs, vinegar and in my recipes, wine.
 This is reduced then mixed into the prepared Hollandaise Sauce.
 Recipe follows.

 1 teaspoon Tarragon dry or 1 tablespoon fresh (preferred)

 1 tablespoon White Wine Vinegar

 1/8 cup White Wine Dry

 Melt butter in pan; add shallots cook on medium heat until clear around 3 minutes.
 Add white wine, vinegar and tarragon.
 Turn heat to medium high and reduce until almost all the liquid has almost evaporated.
 Remove from heat and cool.
 Mix into Hollandaise sauce, adjust salt.

 Interesting Variations on Béarnaise Sauce

-Go to back to Great Grilling Homepage from Filet Mignon Recipes
+Back to Great Grilling Beef and Steak Recipes from Filet Mignon Recipes